IvarHenckel/LearningBash/README.md

 Note: one guy says that usually you don't want nested if statements and using && when posible is better.
 Second note: The spaces inside [ ] is needed!
-We get error otherwise.
+We get an error otherwise.

 Different logical operators are: